 A few years have passed since we last ranked the Disney Parks.
 Since then, Pandora has opened, Magic Kingdom has a new firework show, Disneyland has reopened the railroad, California Adventure has re-themed Paradise Pier to Pixar Pier, Epcot has added 19 more festivals (not really) and Hollywood Studios has finally opened something new in Toy Story Land.
 Perhaps more importantly, we have visited the Tokyo Disney Resort and will be adding them to the rankings.

 These rankings are a reflection of the current day parks.
-I believe Epcot is one of (if not) the best idea for a theme park ever but that doesn’t keep it from ranking fairly low due to some current problems the park faces.
-Another emphasis I’ll make is that these are the parks I perceive as overall best (or worst), not necessarily the ones I always want to visit or even my favorites.
+I believe Epcot is one of (if not) the best ideas for a theme park ever but that doesn’t keep it from ranking fairly low due to some current problems the park faces.
+Another emphasis I’ll make is that these are the parks I perceive as overall best (or worst), not necessarily my favorites or the ones I always want to visit.

 8. Disney’s Hollywood Studios (Walt Disney World)

 For the __th year (I’ve lost count) Hollywood Studios finishes last in my theme park rankings.
 Having said that, Hollywood Studios is trending up.
 Toy Story Land, although underwhelming as a whole, opened last year and brought in two above-average attractions.
 The early part of 2019 will see the same ol’ Hollywood Studios – the version with more construction walls than attractions.
 The next time I rank these parks, Hollywood Studios will have opened one of the most anticipated lands in theme park history, another attraction, more entertainment and most of the park’s dead ends will be no more.
 Until then…

 7. Disney California Adventure (Disneyland Resort)